Sus-3456/Dashboard_Airpollution/README.md

 | 30             | Extraction Date    | The date on which this data was retrieved from the AQS Data Mart.
 This does not mean that all data is valid as of this date.
 Once monitor information is entered by the reporting agency, it may not be updated as values change (e.g., location setting evolves from urban to suburban). |

 # Methodology
+<p><h2><strong>1.
+Data Collection:</strong></h2>
-<p><strong>Data Cleaning:</strong>After the data is collected and the different analyses to be performed are clearly defined, a data cleaning and transformation process is carried. <br>
+After the data is collected and the different analyses to be performed are clearly defined, a data cleaning and transformation process is carried. <br>

 The selection of CO, NOx, O<sub>3</sub> and SO<sub>2</sub> as the focus of the analysis is based on their significant impact on air quality and public health.
 These pollutants are not only commonly monitored but also have well-established regulatory standards, making them critical indicators for assessing air pollution.
 Here's a brief explanation for each:<br>